 To be counted, all sources of leverage must have an Enforceable Funding Commitment, unless otherwise specified below.
-The assistance will be deemed to be an Enforceable Funding Commitment committed if it has been awarded to the Project or if the Department approves other evidence that the assistance will be reliably available.
-Contingencies in commitment documents based upon the receipt of tax-exempt bonds or low-income housing tax credits will not disqualify a source from being counted as an committed Enforceable Funding Commitment.
+The assistance will be deemed to be an Enforceable Funding Commitment if it has been awarded to the Project or if the Department approves other evidence that the assistance will be reliably available.
+Contingencies in commitment documents based upon the receipt of tax-exempt bonds or low-income housing tax credits will not disqualify a source from being counted as an Enforceable Funding Commitment.

-- (1) Deferred developer fees and funds deposited in a reserve to defray operating deficits will not be counted in this computation. - (2) All Projects utilizing Ttax-exempt bond and four4 percent low income housing tax credits will have these funds be counted toward this calculation based on an estimate of syndication proceeds provided with the application, including the four4 percent component of TCAC hybrid Projects. - (3) Noncompetitive Allocations dedicated to the proposed Project will be counted in this computation if the requirements of Section 201 (b) have been met as determined by the Department. - (4) Noncompetitive and Competitive funds combined on the same Assisted Units will be subject to one per Uunit cap as established under Section 200.
-If the proposed Project gets funded, the Noncompetitive funds will be included in the total award amount and subject to the total Project limit as established under Section 200. as set forth in the current NOFA. - (5) -To receive credit for deferred payment financing, grant funds, or subsidies from other Department programs, these funds must be awarded prior to finalizing the preliminary point scoring of the NPLH application. - (3)(6) Land donated or leased at a below market cost will be counted where the value of the donation or lease discount is established by an appraisal prepared in accordance with TCAC requirements and the requirements set forth in Section 202 (h)(6). -If the donation has already occurred or the lease has already been executed, the value of the donation or lease discount shall be established as of the date of the donation or lease. -Appreciation to the Applicant shall not be counted. -The value of land leased shall be discounted by the sum of upfront lease pre-payments, annual administrative fees, and all mandatory lease payments in excess of \$100 per year over the term of the lease, exclusive of residual receipt payments.
+(1) Deferred developer fees and funds deposited in a reserve to defray operating deficits will not be counted in this computation.

+- (2) All Projects utilizing tax-exempt bond and 4 percent low income housing tax credits will have these funds counted toward this calculation based on an estimate of syndication proceeds provided with the application, including the 4 percent component of TCAC hybrid Projects. - (3) Noncompetitive Allocations dedicated to the proposed Project will be counted in this computation if the requirements of Section 201 (b) have been met as determined by the Department. - (4) Noncompetitive and Competitive funds combined on the same Assisted Units will be subject to one per Unit cap as established under Section 200.
+If the proposed Project gets funded, the Noncompetitive funds will be included in the total award amount and subject to the total Project limit as established under Section 200. - (5) To receive credit for deferred payment financing, grant funds, or subsidies from other Department programs, these funds must be awarded prior to finalizing the preliminary point scoring of the NPLH application. - (6) Land donated or leased at a below market cost will be counted where the value of the donation or lease discount is established by an appraisal prepared in accordance with TCAC requirements and the requirements set forth in Section 202 (h)(6).
+If the donation has already occurred or the lease has already been executed, the value of the donation or lease discount shall be established as of the date of the donation or lease.
+Appreciation to the Applicant shall not be counted.
+The value of land leased shall be discounted by the sum of upfront lease pre-payments, annual administrative fees, and all mandatory lease payments in excess of \$100 per year over the term of the lease, exclusive of residual receipt payments. - (7) For Projects utilizing 9 percent competitive low-income housing tax credits, 0.08 points will be awarded for each percentage point of leveraged funds.
+For example, an application proposing other development funds equal to 100 percent of the NPLH capital portion of the loan, will receive 8 points.
+An application where other funds equal 250 percent of the NPLH capital portion of the loan will receive 20 points.